 1. What Kind of Aesthetic am I Going For?

-You can easily narrow down your choices by identifying the overall aesthetic you’re after.
+You can easily narrow down your choices of built-in vs freestanding baths by identifying the overall aesthetic you’re after.

 Freestanding tubs are excellent for creating a look that’s: